pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 * **Create a Service Account**

-    In the **AM & Admin** section of your Google Cloud Console sidebar, select *Service Accounts*.
+    In the **IAM & Admin** section of your Google Cloud Console sidebar, select *Service Accounts*.
 To create a new service, select the *Create Service Account* button at the top.

     Fill in the Service Account *Name*, *ID* and *Description* then click *Create*.
 Keep the full email of your service account handy, you will need it soon.